yencolon/rule-of-thumb-front-end/README.md

-# Technical FED - Zemoga
+# Technical FED Test - Zemoga

 This is a [Technical skills test](https://github.com/zemoga/ui-test) for Zemoga
 ## To see this app working